Return to Home Page

 CASH PAYMENTS: For Royal Mail advice on sending payments by cash, click here for the relevant page at www.royal mail.com You will receive a VAT receipt.

-EUROS: I accept payment in Euros, by bank transfer.
+EUROS: I accept payment in Euros, by bank transfer, but there is an 8 euro transaction charge.
 Please phone or e-mail for details.
 I use the HMRC monthly exchange rate which you can find here .

 S IRELAND: A sterling money order, or Euro or sterling bank transfer are convenient methods of payment.